Will your CMS make, or break your company’s 2020?

 As you evaluate your options and wade through all of the tech jargon, here’s a brief guide to help you choose the best CMS for your website.

-A Traditional CMS is Designed for Editors
+A Traditional CMS is Designed for Editors and Websites

 A Traditional CMS is design-centered to empower marketing editors with the greatest usability.
 It offers a highly visual interface with built-in templates, modules, and control pages.
 Any content editor can create a website without knowing a word of code.
 You can preview content and see how it interacts with design, by simply using prebuilt components.
 Editors can quickly and simply build on the CMS solution, without any need for development or developers.